markd2/MarkDnD/DnDeux/all-that-glitters.md

 * (nonrepresnetational charcoal sketch) _P2P_ Kind of round floating sphere (?), with four curved lines coming out of the top, lurking in shadows

+* Horse about to hoove someone that's down is a great place to cut away

 ## Stat Blocks